python-pillow/Pillow/docs/installation.rst

-* Build flags: ``--disable-zlib``, ``--disable-jpeg``, ``--disable-tiff``, ``--disable-freetype``, ``--disable-tcl``, ``--disable-tk``, ``--disable-lcms``, ``--disable-webp``, ``--disable-webpmux``, ``--disable-jpeg2000``.
+* Build flags: ``--disable-zlib``, ``--disable-jpeg``, ``--disable-tiff``, ``--disable-freetype``, ``--disable-tcl``, ``--disable-tk``, ``--disable-lcms``, ``--disable-webp``, ``--disable-webpmux``, ``--disable-jpeg2000``, ``--disable-imagequant``.
   Disable building the corresponding feature even if the development libraries are present on the building machine.

-* Build flags: ``--enable-zlib``, ``--enable-jpeg``, ``--enable-tiff``, ``--enable-freetype``, ``--enable-tcl``, ``--enable-tk``, ``--enable-lcms``, ``--enable-webp``, ``--enable-webpmux``, ``--enable-jpeg2000``.
+* Build flags: ``--enable-zlib``, ``--enable-jpeg``, ``--enable-tiff``, ``--enable-freetype``, ``--enable-tcl``, ``--enable-tk``, ``--enable-lcms``, ``--enable-webp``, ``--enable-webpmux``, ``--enable-jpeg2000``, ``--enable-imagequant``.
   Require that the corresponding feature is built.
 The build will raise an exception if the libraries are not found.
 Webpmux (WebP metadata) relies on WebP support.
 Tcl and Tk also must be used together.

 * Build flags: ``--debug``.
 Adds a debugging flag to the include and library search process to dump all paths searched for and found to